system76/docs/content/bootloader.md

 ### Important Note

-If you need to configure grub-pc (for example, after an update), installing GRUB to all devices will break GRUB.
+If you need to configure grub-efi/pc (for example, after an update), installing GRUB to all devices will break GRUB.
 You will need to install to `/dev/sda` _not_ `/dev/sda1`.

 On a fresh install of Pop!_OS 18.04 and newer, <u>systemd-boot</u> is used rather than the <u>GRUB</u> bootloader.
 The following instructions only apply to systems using the GRUB bootloader, otherwise refer to the <u>systemd-boot</u> section of this article.